Federal Agency for Tourism: Structure

 The Federal Agency for Tourism headed by a head appointed and dismissed by the Government of the Russian Federation on the proposal of the Minister of Culture of the Russian Federation.
 The head of the Federal Agency for Tourism is personally responsible for the fulfillment of the powers conferred on the Agency and the implementation of state policy in the established sphere.
 The head of the Federal Agency for Tourism has deputies.
 The government of the Russian Federation on the proposal of the Minister of Culture of the Russian Federation appoints and dismisses the deputy heads.
 From 15 January 2015, the head of the agency is Mr. Oleg Petrovich Safonov.
 The Government of the Russian Federation determines how many deputy heads will appoint.
 Currently, it has four deputy heads.
-They are Konyushkov Alexey Alekseevich, Koeneyev Sergey Evgenievich, Korolov Nikolay Vadimovich and Skoryy Roman Petrovich.
+They are Konyushkov Alexey Alekseevich, Korneyev Sergey Evgenievich, Korolyov Nikolay Vadimovich and Skory Roman Petrovich.
 Structural subdivision of the agency is the five Directorates.
 They are Directorate of State Tourist Projects and Safety in Tourism, Legal Directorate, Directorate of International Cooperation, Directorate of Domestic Tourism and State Target Programs, Administrative Directorate.
 This directorate has many departments.